vmolero/fullstackopen-part6/anecdotes/README.md

 ### Separation of concerns

 Concerns are split by using `react-redux` library via `connect()`.
+Along witn `connect`, `mapStoreToProps` and `mapDispatchToPropd` come into play.
+The formaer is a function with one agument, being the current "state", that has to be matched against the prop parameters that we are going to use for our component.
+The latter, returs an object (or in its more complicated form, a function) that maps dispatcher funtions to be used as props, in the same way as before.

-Example how to allow dependencies be used as props:
+Example of how `mapStoreToProps` and `mapDispatchToPropd` expose what the component need as props:

 src/components/AnecdoteList.js